In Need of a Dog Bite Lawyer?

 Can You Be Liable In California Even If Your Dog Bites For The First Time?

 Yes.
 California does not have a “One-Bite Rule”, however, Dog Bite is a strict liability issue in California.
-California Civil Code §3342(a) holds the dog owner liable regardless of prior viciousness of their dog, if their dog bites someone while in a public place or lawfully in a private place, including dog owner’s own property.
+California Civil Code §3342(a) holds the dog owner liable regardless of prior viciousness of their dog if their dog bites someone while in a public place or lawfully in a private place, including the dog owner’s property.

 What Should I Do If I Was Bitten By A Dog?

-It is essential that you seek immediate medical attention by calling 911 or visiting your nearest emergency center after being bitten by a dog since many of dog bites impose a great health risk to individuals.
-According to NCBI, Dogs can transmit viral infection and diseases such as rabies, Noroviruses, Pasteurella, Salmonella, Brucella, Yersinia entercolitica, Campylobacter, Capnocytophaga, Bordetella bronchisepticaCoxiella brunette, Leptospira, Staphylococcus intermedius, Methicillin resistance staphylococcus aureus (MRSA).
+You must seek immediate medical attention by calling 911 or visiting your nearest emergency center after being bitten by a dog since many of dog bites impose a great health risk to individuals.
+According to NCBI, Dogs can transmit viral infection and diseases such as rabies, Noroviruses, Pasteurella, Salmonella, Brucella, Yersinia enterocolitis, Campylobacter, Capnocytophaga, Bordetella bronchisepticaCoxiella brunette, Leptospira, Staphylococcus intermedius, Methicillin resistance staphylococcus aureus (MRSA).
 It is important to call 911 or visit an ER / Urgent Care or your doctor right away to prevent severe health consequences.

 If you physically can, obtain the dog owner’s information such as name, address, and insurance information.
 Inform your doctor regarding the details of the incident so it can be properly documented.
 Photographs can be helpful so try to take some photographs if possible.
 And finally, maintain your records.